 So at the age of 12, he moved from his home in Cali, Colombia, to the tennis hotbed that is the Miami area to seriously pursue a career.
 "I mean, yeah it was hard," Mejia says of moving away from his family, "because I'm a person who likes to be with family.
 But since I moved when I was 12 years old, I kind of got used to not being with my family as much as I would like."

-Mejia spent a couple years training at Club Med Tennis Academy, beginning in 2012, but he soon outgrew the competition.
+Mejia spent a couple years training in South Florida, beginning in 2012, but he soon outgrew the competition.
 There were only a few other kids his age, and they treated tennis more as a hobby than a future.
 Mejia, from a young age, regarded the tennis court as an arena.
 "On the court, he's a gladiator," Mateus said.
 "If he can chew you alive, he's going to do it."

-At the end of 2014, Mejia reached the Junior Orange Bowl, a prestigious youth competition hosted in Miami.
-He got knocked out in the Round of 32, but he had caught the attention of IMG Academy coaches, who recruited him for their tennis program.
+At the end of 2014, Mejia won the Junior Eddie Herr, a prestigious youth competition and had caught the attention of IMG Academy coaches, who recruited him for their tennis program.
 When Mejia toured the campus for the first time, he realized it was everything he had ever dreamed of.
 He enrolled the next year.